Don Dee

 Donald Dee (August 9, 1943 – November 26, 2014) was an American basketball player.
-He played college basketball for Saint Louis and St. Mary of the Plains College.
+He played college basketball for Saint Louis University and St. Mary of the Plains College.
+Dee played his sophomore year and the first two games of his junior year at Saint Louis University before a serious injury during the second game he played in during his junior year at Saint Louis University caused him to miss out on what would have been his final two years there, which caused him to later transfer to St. Mary of the Plains College for what would officially become his junior and senior years of college instead.

-A 6'8" forward from St. Mary of the Plains College, Dee participated in the 1968 Summer Olympics, where he won a gold medal with the United States national basketball team.
+Dee participated in the 1968 Summer Olympics, where he won a gold medal with the United States national basketball team.
 He then played professionally with the Indiana Pacers of the American Basketball Association, averaging 5.7 points per game during the 1968–69 ABA season.

 Dee's son, Donnie Dee, played for the Indianapolis Colts in the NFL for two seasons.
 His grandson Johnny Dee is a professional basketball player.

-Dee died on November 26, 2014 in North Kansas City, Missouri at the age of 71.
+Dee died on November 26, 2014, in North Kansas City, Missouri, at the age of 71.